 Domestic cats are the descendants of African wild cats.
 Early domesticated cats were brought along on cargo ships to catch rodents and then deposited at ports in various countries.
 Cats are not a natural element in most ecosystems where they now reside, and can deplete the supply of prey needed by native predators such as owls and hawks, as well as decimating local bird populations when allowed to roam freely.

 Many people argue that it’s natural for a cat to go outside – after all, that’s how wild cats live.
 But the majority of wild cats suffer frequently from hunger, parasite infestations, diseases, and other natural dangers.
-Domestic cats with outdoor access have far shorter lives on average than indoor cats – many experts assert that the average lifespan of an indoor cat is 10 years longer than that of a free roaming cat.
+Domestic cats with outdoor access have far shorter lives on average than indoor cats –the average lifespan of an indoor cat is 10 years longer than that of a free-roaming cat.

 Outdoor cats are far more likely to suffer injuries as a result of car accidents or attacks by other animals.
 They are also more likely to ingest poison, contract communicable diseases, and transmit diseases to humans.
 Some outdoor cats beat the odds and live for a long time without incident, but many are killed by cars or other hazards while still very young.

-Outdoor cats may also sow ill will among neighbours if they use gardens or children’s sandboxes as litter boxes or attack birds at neighbours’ bird feeders.
+Outdoor cats may also anger neighbours if they use gardens or children’s sandboxes as litter boxes or attack birds at neighbours’ bird feeders.

 How to Create an Enriched Environment for Indoor Cats